Anyone who’s occupied in the web industry probably struggles with having to explain his job to people who’re not so tech-savvy.

 This is a system which, in its essence, provides value by offering your users with a broad selection of products in exchange for a pre-determined amount of money.

 But here comes the catch.
 You know how when you’re in a larger grocery store, each aisle has its own designation?
-For instance, there’s an alcohol aisle, a milk aisle, meat aisle, and so forth.
+For instance, there’s an alcohol aisle, a milk aisle, a meat aisle, and so forth.
 That’s what designers like to refer to as information architecture.
 It’s applicable in each product, regardless of what it is.

 The information architecture is centered around user experience and it aims to properly